imajeet5/DSA-solved-problems/refrences/DataStructures/notes/tree.md

 #### In-order Traversal

-First you visit the left sub tree, then the current root node data and then visit the right sub-tree. **L->D->N**
+**L->D->N** First you visit the left sub tree, then the current root node data and then visit the right sub-tree.

+#### Pre-Order Traversal

+**D->L->R** First we visit the data then the left sub-tree and then the right sub-tree.
+This is a top down approach.
+We are visiting from top to down.

+#### Post-Order Traversal

+**L->R->D** First we visit the left sub-tree and then the right sub-tree and finally data.
+This is bottom up approach.